Broadway Realty: Confirmed $451.3M Portfolio Sale

 The marketing included more than 50 parties executing confidentiality agreements to access due diligence materials.

-The court approved bidding procedures on October 1, 2025, establishing the framework for the auction process.
+Bidding procedures.
+The court approved the Bidding Procedures Order on October 1, 2025, establishing the framework for the auction process.

 | Term | Details |